 Observatoire des médiations culturelles

 Observatoire des médiations culturelles contributes to the advancement of knowledge on cultural mediation practices and their sociopolitical implications.
 It provides the academic and professional communities with a platform for observation, research, knowledge transfer and mobilization, training, and networking.
-Learn more (in French)
+Learn more (in French only)

 Partenariat Familles en mouvance